-- a.
-A privilege under Section 11 may be waived in a record or orally during a proceeding it if it is expressly waived by all both parties and, in the case of the privilege of a nonparty participant, it is also expressly waived by the nonparty participant. - b.
-A person that who makes a disclosure discloses or makes a representation about a collaborative law communication which that prejudices another person in a proceeding may not is precluded from asserting a privilege under Section 11, but this preclusion applies only to the extent necessary for the person prejudiced to respond to the disclosure or representation.
+a.
+A privilege under Section 11 may be waived in a record or orally during a proceeding it if it is expressly waived by both parties and, in the case of the privilege of a nonparty participant, it is also expressly waived by the nonparty participant.

+b.
+A person who discloses or makes a representation about a collaborative law communication which that prejudices another person in a proceeding may not is precluded from asserting a privilege under Section 11, but this preclusion applies only to the extent necessary for the person prejudiced to respond to the disclosure or representation.